ASSESSMENT AND SUPPORT

 Imagine you had to answer the following question:

-Write an article for a broadsheet newspaper in response to this statement.
+Write an article for a broadsheet newspaper arguing your point of view on this statement.

 Plan a response to this question, creating an effective structure that you could follow in an exam.
 Remember to plan not just what you would write but how you would write it (e.g. codes for paragraph types).